somleng/somleng/docs/DEPLOYMENT.md

 AWS_SECRET_ACCESS_KEY=secret-access-key-id-of-user-who-as-access-to-bucket
 ```

-##### Processing Status Callback Notifications
+##### Sending Status Callback Notifications

 Set the SQS queue name in the ENV variable `ACTIVE_JOB_ACTIVE_ELASTIC_JOB_STATUS_CALLBACK_NOTIFIER_WORKER_QUEUE` in your web *and* worker environments.
 The queue name will be generated when you create the worker environment (see below).
-Note that you also need to set this environment variable in both your web and CDR processor worker environment since the job will be when a phone call is completed which could be due to a phone call event or a CDR.
+Note that you need to set this environment variable in both your web and CDR processor worker environment since the job will be when a phone call is completed which could be due to a phone call event or a CDR.

 ##### Processing Recordings